nickknw/nickknowlson.com/_posts/2011-11-27-seven-languages-week-1-day-1.markdown

 ---
 layout: post
 title: "Seven Languages: Week 1 (Ruby) - Day 1"
-description: Writeup about topics and exercises from Day 1 of Ruby from the book Seven Languages In Seven Weeks.
+description: Topics and exercises from Day 1 of Ruby from the book Seven Languages In Seven Weeks.
 ---

 Out of the seven languages in this book, Ruby is the one I was most familiar